BreakTheMonolith/btm-DropwizardHealthChecks/btm-DropwizardHealthChecks-jdbc/README.md

-# DropwizardHealthChecks-jdbc
+# btm-DropwizardHealthChecks-jdbc
 Provides health checks to databases supported by JDBC.

 ### Installation ###

 A Maven option is forthcoming.

-To install, simply include all parent dependencies described [here](../README.md).
+To install, simply include btm-DropwizardHealthChecks-jdbc.jar and all parent dependencies described [here](../README.md).
 No additional dependencies are needed.

 ### Test SQL Queries ###